The bullet or the bridge, which is it going to be?

 Fortunately, a third option in the form of God’s Voice was able to cut through the tsunami of noise that was shattering my interior, and send me off on a different path.
 How grateful I am.

-Since then (about 27 years ago at the time of this writing) I have learned from A 0that there are only two emotions, love and fear.
-A Course In Miracles has taught me that everything is either an expression of love or a call for love.
+Since then (about 27 years ago at the time of this writing) I have learned that there are only two emotions available for our choosing; love and fear.
+A Course In Miracles has taught me that everything is either a call for love (which is fear), or an expression of love.
 It took me a long time to wrap my brain around that one, and I looked at it from as many angles as humanly possible.
 If there is a loophole in something, I will find it.
 But today I know it as the absolute truth.

 FEAR IS THE BASIC PROBLEM